 - a.
-Partnership, Relationship and Collaboration Governance CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement - Develop a defined governance framework with a corporate lead for partnerships and collaborations (2019/20) - b.
+Partnership, Relationship and Collaboration Governance CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement - Develop a defined governance framework with a corporate lead for partnerships and collaborations (from 2019/20) now completed. - b.
 SEND CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement - The engagement of and communication with parents and carers.
-Local statutory partners need to ensure that the lived experience of families is influencing their strategic plans for services and provision - Improving the identification of and provision for, children and young people with SEND but without an Education, Health and Care Plan (EHCP)
+Local statutory partners need to ensure that the lived experience of families is influencing their strategic plans for services and provision (from 2021/22) - Improving the identification of and provision for, children and young people with SEND but without an Education, Health, and Care Plan (EHCP) (from 2021/22)